Silop024/ID1019Assignments/README.md

 # Introduction

-The introduction.pdf contains the exercises
+The introduction.pdf contains the exercises descriptions

 recursion.ex contains the bulk of the exercises to do with recursion etc